daisygunn/la-petite-traveller/README.md

 ### **HTML and CSS Validation**

 I validated both my HTML and CSS code multiple times whilst building the website, I did this so that there were not a huge amount of errors/warnings at the final stages of development for me to deal with.
-This allowed me to incremently improve my code and upon completion there were 0 errors found.
+This allowed me to incrementally improve my code and upon completion, there were 0 errors found.

 ![](docs/images/css_validation_no_errors.png)
 ![](docs/images/html_validation_no_errors.png)